rhamlin/stargate/docs/schema_definition.md

         }
 ```
 ### Cardinality
 All relations have the cardinality of many-to-many.
-Cardinality can be enforced by the user by judicious use of match statements.
+Constraints like to-one relations can be achieved by only updating the relation with a replace-operation and supplying only a single child entity.
 ### Type
 The type statement refers to the entity that it will connect to.
 This is similar to a ‘data type’ for the field.
 This can be any valid entity.
 ### Inverse
 Inverses are a way to bidirectionally traverse between two entities.
 Simply, the inverse statement is the field that it maps to.
 There must be an accompanying relation field in the inverse’s relations section that indicates which entity this ‘links’ to.

 ## Query Conditions Block
-Query conditions are a list of all possible partial predicates that are allowable in an entity.
+Query conditions are a list of all predicates that are indexed when querying an entity.
 It has the format of a literal followed by the comparison.

 For example, the following block has the following SQL analogs: `where user.username = ?` and `where isComplete = ?
 AND user.username = ?`.
 ```